-But you may be surprised to learn you have a Thanksgiving cactus instead of a Christmas cactus.
+Here’s a startling revelation: you may have a Thanksgiving cactus instead of a Christmas cactus!
 Although they look very similar, they’re two distinct plants.

-Unfortunately, the confusion between these two holiday succulents is perpetuated by the fact that they’re often mislabeled in garden centers.
-And since they both bloom in late fall or winter it further adds to the confusion.
-It’s nice to know which one you truly have.
+Unfortunately, the confusion between these holiday succulents is perpetuated by the fact that they’re often mislabeled in garden centers.
+And since they both bloom in late fall or early winter it further adds to the confusion.
+But it’s it’s nice to know which one you truly have.
 Here’s how to tell them apart:

 Thanksgiving Cactus (Schlumbergera truncata)